-As a new believer in Christ, you'll want to lay a good foundation for your faith so that you'll walk with God in the years ahead.
-Laying a solid foundation begins with reading your Bible, prayer, going to church, and sharing your faith.
+You will want to lay a good foundation for your faith so that you will walk with God in the years ahead.
+Laying a solid foundation begins with

 You might say that the Bible is the "user's manual of life" we have all been searching for.
 Everything we need to know about God and living a life that pleases Him is found in its pages.

 So take some time each day to read and study the Bible.
 You'll be surprised how just 15 minutes a day in God's Word will transform your life.